betagouv/assistant-declaration/README.md

 - Ad blockers _(whitelist the blocked URL in your extension)_

+#### Backend developement

+##### Adding a new ticketing system

+Each remote ticketing system is implemented inside its own connector, respecting the interface of `TicketingSystemClient` to be sure we can have a generic logic in our controller to synchronize ticketing data. _Examples of current connectors can be found within `./src/core/ticketing/`._

+All ticketing systems indeed manage entities like event, but the logic of event serie is not always present and their structure are really different across actors.
+The idea is to do your best to try matching the data we want, sometimes it will be in 1 request, sometimes you will have to iterate over all tickets to know the event total revenue for example.

 #### Jest not working in VSCode

 Sometimes it appears Jest VSCode extension will be stuck and will keep throwing: